Osterie/IDATA-2304-Project/workprocess/protocol.md

 ### Security:

+- For our application we wanted to implement RSA encryption, but ended up not using it because of bugs and tight schedule.
+But the tools for encryption is made.

-**Justification for RSA**: RSA is a well-established cryptographic algorithm offering strong security for encrypting sensitive data or securely exchanging keys.
+- Justification for RSA: RSA is a well-established cryptographic algorithm offering strong security for encrypting sensitive data or securely exchanging keys.
 Its public/private key mechanism ensures that only authorized users with the private key can decrypt the data.

-**Justification for asymmetric encryption**: Unlike symmetric encryption, RSA does not require both parties to share a secret key beforehand, which simplifies key distribution and enhances security for scenarios where secure communication is required over untrusted networks.
+- Justification for asymmetric encryption: Unlike symmetric encryption, RSA does not require both parties to share a secret key beforehand, which simplifies key distribution and enhances security for scenarios where secure communication is required over untrusted networks.

-<p>Note: This class uses 2048-bit RSA keys, providing robust security.
-For even greater protection,
-consider using 3072 or 4096-bit keys, depending on performance and security requirements.
+Note: This class uses 2048-bit RSA keys, providing robust security.
+For even greater protection, consider using 3072 or 4096-bit keys, depending on performance and security requirements.

 ### Reliability:
 - For reliability a hashing algorithm is being used.

 - Justification for hashing algorithm: Hashing algorithms like SHA-256 are used to ensure data integrity.
 The hash function generates a fixed-size output (hash) that uniquely represents the message.
 When transmitting messages over unreliable networks, hashes can verify the integrity of the message and ensure it has not been tampered with or altered.
 This also provides lightweight verification without adding computational overhead.

   - Message Integrity Check: By hashing the message on both the sender and receiver sides, we ensure that any corruption during transmission can be detected.
 If the received hash doesn't match the hash computed on the receiver's side, the message is considered tampered or corrupted, and the sender is notified to resend.